 Stock

 - Don’t lay out all your stock first.
-Clutter = confusion and makes it really difficult for a buyer to choose the right item.
+Clutter = confusion and makes it difficult for a buyer to choose the right item.

 - Once an item is sold, then replace it from your stock.